The Van Meter/Hite Grants

 Source: ESRI, ArcGIS Online

-Lord Fairfax became more personally involved in getting cash from his land grant in 1732.
+He became more personally engaged in getting cash from his land grant starting in 1732.
 The death of Robert Carter that year revealed how much wealth the land agent for the proprietary had accumulated during the last 10 years.
-From the perspective of Lord Fairfax, the wrong people were making the most money from the grant.
-He sent his cousin, William Fairfax, to be his land agent in Virginia rather than hire another person from the colony after the death of Robert Carter.
+From the perspective of Lord Fairfax, the wrong people - his employees - were making the most money from the grant.
+Rather than hire a new land agent from among the gentry living in Virginia after the death of Robert Carter, Lord Fairfax sent his cousin William Fairfax to be his real estate salesperson and land manager in Virginia.

-If the colony's intepretation was correct, Hite's 140,000 acres west of the south branch and main stem of the Shenandoah River could be patented without any challenge by Lord Fairfax.
+If the colony's interpretation was correct, Hite's 140,000 acres west of the south branch and main stem of the Shenandoah River could be patented without any challenge by Lord Fairfax.

 Not surprisingly, the survey resulted in competing maps defining the boundaries.
 The colony's map highlighted the success of Governor Gooch in stimulating settlement west of the Blue Ridge, through his grants of land to white Protestants such as the immigrants brought by Hite.
 Lord Fairfax countered by hiring the surveyor in King George County, John Warner, to produce an alternative map based on Fairfax's interpretation of the boundaries.